 The free Europa Universalis IV update coming alongside Leviathan includes a rework of Southeast Asia and Australasia, adding new nations, cultures, and religions to the strategy game’s world.

-No release date has yet been set for Leviathan, but you head over to its Steam page for the time being for more information.
+Head over to the Leviathan Steam page for the time being for more information.